 Genetic counseling is offered by the Disney Family Cancer Center to guide cancer patients and their family members who are concerned that they may be at higher risk for certain cancers because of an inherited gene.
-For example, the BRCA1 and BRCA2 gene mutation are two of the most well known, and substantially increase the risk for breast and ovarian cancer.
+For example, the BRCA1 and BRCA2 gene mutation are two of the most well-known and substantially increase the risk for breast, ovarian and other cancers.

-Our program, led by an expert in cancer and genetics, Ora Karp Gordon, M.D., provides genetic testing, counseling and referral for both patients and family members.
-Dr. Gordon assists individuals by interpreting their genetic test results and assessing their cancer risk, as well as offering compassionate counseling on options for modifying cancer risk through diet, exercise, surgery and other techniques.
+Our program, led by medical geneticist Dr. Ora Gordon, provides genetic counseling, testing and high-risk management for both patients and family members.
+Dr. Gordon and her team assist individuals by interpreting their genetic test results to assess their cancer risk and by discussing options for modifying their risk through diet, exercise, surgery and other techniques.

-Although the causes of most cancers are unknown, experts estimate that about ten percent of most cancer types are related to inherited genes.
-People with an inherited cancer-causing gene change, have a 50/50 chance of passing the gene to each of their children.
+Although the causes of most cancers are unknown, experts estimate that at least 10% of most cancer types are related to inherited genes.